spoonboy-io/automation/python/update_node_types/when_deleted_70729/README.md

 This script works with synced virtual images which conform to the Azure shared compute image gallery specification.

-Script updates virtual image used by the node type and also the version field in the node type
+Script reattaches lost virtual image to the node type by maintaining state (previous good response) in a file cache.